Small Business Financial Management Tools That Can Simplify Your Life

 A business owner's time is better spent building relationships with clients than asking them to settle their invoices.
 Automated billing tools make it easy to track who needs to pay what and when.

 These tools help you automate the collections process by setting payment reminders to go out to customers periodically and alerting them about late fees.
 They can also provide a secure way for customers to make payments and automatically route those deposits to your bank account.
+ACH payments is a good example.

 4 Expense tracking